DeLnlyMthrLvr/Distillation_experiments/README.md

 ## ⚙️ Environment Setup

 Below are instructions in order to setup all pre-requisites before running the code.
+[Link to download the weights](https://drive.google.com/drive/folders/1bBpo2KRREg61FNtdoBl2lN34wxgqORAR?usp=drive_link).

 ### 🧰 1.
 Create the environment and install dependencies